 Activity 1: Failure Prediction: How, when, and where will pipes fail within the entire network?
-The outcome of Activity 1 will include (1) improved methods for estimation of pipe remaining life considering available information including condition assessment data and (2) development of practical concepts.
+The outcomes of Activity 1 included (1) improved methods for the estimation of pipe remaining life considering available information including condition assessment data, and (2) development of practical concepts.

 Activity 3: Corrosion Modeling: How do we calculate pipe deterioration rates accurately with respect to pipe environment?
-Activity 3 will develop and calibrate a realistic predictive model for pipe corrosion in soil, including the collection of data sets for measured pit depths and associated soil conditions.
+Activity 3 developed and calibrated a realistic predictive model for pipe corrosion in soil, including the collection of data sets for measured pit depths and associated soil conditions.

 Activity 4: How do we assess the time-dependent probability of failure along the pipeline?
 Activity 4 focused on prioritizing sections of a pipeline for replacement.
 The probability of failure calculation is an extension of the deterministic estimation of remaining life developed in Activities 1, 2, and 3, taking into account the uncertainties in input of loading, material properties, and corrosion progression along the pipeline.

 In addition to a research report detailing the findings of this effort, this project developed the Monash Tool, an Excel-based pipe stress prediction tool developed for large-diameter cast iron water pipes, which is posted below under Web Tools.
 In addition, 20 fact sheets were created and are posted below under Project Papers.
 More information about this project can be found on the project website, http://www.criticalpipes.com/.

 Research partners: Sydney Water, Hunter Water Corporation, City West Water, Melbourne Water, South East Water Limited, Water Corporation of West Australia, South Australia Water, and UKWIR.
 Published in 2018.